asreview/asreview/docs/source/progress.rst

 Export results
 --------------

-You can export the results of your labeling decissions to a RIS, CSV, TSV or Excel file.
+You can export the results of your labeling to a RIS, CSV, TSV, or Excel file.
 A file contains all imported data including your decisions.

 The following variables will be added to your dataset: